-Self in the City: Highlights from the Collections of the HRM & Art Bridges
+Self in the City: Highlights from the Collections of the HRM and Art Bridges

 From the late nineteenth century to the late twentieth century, the modern American city became increasingly industrialized.
 For many, cities offered a range of cultural, occupational, and social opportunities within a bustling community, and yet simultaneously evoked feelings of alienation, nostalgia, and struggle.
 Works featured in this display span over one hundred years and invite discussion about this urban paradox.

 Self in the City comprises nine works that focus on the urban environment and the ways in which cities and individuals contend with each other.
 Bronzeville at Night, 1949, a lively and vibrant Chicago cityscape by Archibald Motley, Jr., is on loan from Art Bridges, as is The Walls, 1954, a mysterious and eerie urban space by Hughie Lee-Smith (on view through January 2020).
 Norman Wilfred Lewis’ Untitled (Subway Station), 1945, will then rotate with Lee-Smith’s work.
 Selections from the Museum’s permanent collection will include images by William Hahn, Daniel Putman Brinley, Barbara Morgan, Junius Allen, Paul Cadmus, Susan Hall, and Jacob Lawrence.
 The artists present figures within cityscapes from unique vantage points, centering on such topics as migration, industrialization, and personal expression.
 The environments range from stark, forbidding streets to bustling intersections.
 In each case, the artist challenges us to consider the merits of blending in or standing out.Read more